whoshuu/ShapeView/README.md

 svRectangle.setStyle(Style.FILL);
 ```

+Modifying any of the properties will invalidate the shape and force Android to redraw it with the new property.

 ## Contributing

 Please fork this repository and contribute back using [pull requests](https://github.com/whoshuu/ShapeView/pulls).
 Features can be requested using [issues](https://github.com/whoshuu/ShapeView/issues).
 All code, comments, and critiques are greatly appreciated.